 Jesus' redemptive death on the cross should be validation enough, but there is more.
 Paul points out in Romans 1:4 that "Jesus was declared the Son of God with power by the resurrection from the dead.”

 In other words, His suffering on the cross proved Jesus was fully human.
 This was truly proven when He said, "I third" (John 19:28).
 The resurrection from the dead validates that Jesus was God.
 Jesus was both fully human and fully divine.

 Lesson 6: Powerful Evidence

-Perhaps one of the greatest proof of the resurrection can be seen in the transformation of Jesus' disciples.
-Just as Jesus was raised from the dead, the boldness of HIs disciple was raised to a higher degree.
+Perhaps one of the greatest proofs of the resurrection can be seen in the transformation of Jesus' disciples.
+Just as Jesus was raised from the dead, the boldness of His disciple was raised to a higher degree.

 - Doubting Thomas was convinced that Jesus was resurrected after he touched Jesus in the nail prints in Jesus' hands and the hole in His side.